-Robin Miller is a freshman Political Science major in the School of Public Affairs at American University in Washington D.C.
+Robin Miller is a current Political Science major in the School of Public Affairs at American University in Washington D.C.
 She is a member of the AU Honors Program, a rigorous four year program focused on interdisciplinary learning and academic excellence.
 Through the School of Public Affairs, she is also pursuing a Certificate in Advanced Leadership Studies, a program that cultivates leadership skills to prepare students for a future in leadership roles in public service.

 Robin prides herself on following what she believes in and trying to create a more just world.
 She hopes to use her leadership skills to promote this worldview.
 She dreams of being a campaign manager one day to create a more diverse and representative government.